nycmeshnet/nycmesh.net/content/network-status.md

 title: "Network status"
 ---

+2022-01-24

+13:02 There is an outage affecting nodes connecting through our Rivington hub - we are working on it.

 2021-12-9

 Our Vernon hub had power issues from 9am until around noon.
 This is fixed now.